ECronin1973/programming-for-data-analytics/assignments/README.md

 🗂️ Overview

-This assignment investigates climate data from Knock Airport during Summer 2025, with a particular focus on the heatwave period from 10th to 16th July 2025 — the hottest week of the season and a record-breaking event for Ireland.
+For this assignment, I analysed climate data from Knock Airport during Summer 2025, with a particular focus on the heatwave between 10–16 July — the hottest week of the season and a record-breaking event for Ireland.

-The analysis is structured around two core themes:
+The analysis was built around two main themes:

-- **Temperature trends:** Daily and monthly summaries, seasonal comparisons
+Temperature trends — daily and monthly summaries, seasonal comparisons.

-- **Windspeed behaviour:** Hourly patterns, rolling averages, daily peaks
+Windspeed behaviour — hourly patterns, rolling averages, and daily peaks.

-Due to the size of the dataset, the data was segmented by season to simplify processing.
-However, the primary analytical window is the week of 10–16 July, chosen because it coincides with:

-- Ireland’s highest recorded temperatures of the year

-- Knock Airport’s highest July temperature on record (28.7°C)

-- A short-lived heatwave driven by the Azores High

-This focused timeframe allows for detailed exploration of weather extremes and their implications for aviation, energy, and public safety.
+Because the dataset was quite large, I segmented the data by season to make it easier to process.
+The week of 10–16 July was chosen as the main analytical window since it coincided with Ireland’s highest recorded temperatures of the year, Knock Airport’s highest July temperature on record (28.7°C), and a short-lived heatwave driven by the Azores High.
+This gave me the chance to explore weather extremes and think about their implications for aviation, energy, and public safety.

 #### 📌 Climate Context

-“Ireland is experiencing the effects of climate change, and our climate projections show that our climate is going to become warmer.” — Met Éireann climatologist Paul Moore
+Met Éireann climatologist Paul Moore noted: “Ireland is experiencing the effects of climate change, and our climate projections show that our climate is going to become warmer.”

-According to The Irish Times, Summer 2025 was Ireland’s warmest season since records began in 1900, with sustained heat and elevated nighttime temperatures.
-The week of July 10–16 saw peak temperatures of 31°C, marking a national heatwave.

-Knock Airport was among the affected stations, recording 28.7°C, its highest July temperature on record.
+According to The Irish Times, Summer 2025 was Ireland’s warmest season since records began in 1900, with sustained heat and unusually high nighttime temperatures.
+The week of July 10–16 saw peaks of 31°C, marking a national heatwave.
+Knock Airport was one of the affected stations, recording 28.7°C — its highest July temperature on record.

 #### Sources: